 The first thing you'll see is a list of all compatible devices, the same as you'd find on an iPhone.
 However, on your Apple TV, you can swipe through your nearby Apple TVs, each of which has their own "window" of the AirPlay menu.
 You can pair or unpair the Apple TV from its window, as well as change its volume by swiping down, tapping on its name, and moving the volume cursor.

 If you don't use smart home appliances, there's a chance you've never opened the Home app before.
 If you're using AirPlay 2 with Apple TVs, however, you now have a reason to.

 Upon connecting your Apple TVs via AirPlay 2, they will appear in your Home app, so long as all devices are running iOS 11.4 and tvOS 11.4.
 You can play and pause music from an Apple TV in the Home app by simply tapping on its icon.
 By tapping "Details" at the bottom of the display, you can also see more information about that Apple TV, such as which room it belongs to, serial and model numbers, and more.
 You can even choose to include it in the Control Center and Home app as a "favorite accessory" for easy access.

 You can choose to remove the Apple TV from the Home app by tapping "Remove Accessory" at the bottom of the display.

-If you choose to test out multiroom AirPlay, just remember — this is the first beta for iOS 11.3.
+If you choose to test out multiroom AirPlay, just remember — these are all relatively new features and have not been lit for prime time yet.
 Things can get pretty buggy at this stage.
 Reserve some patience now for some frustrating situations until Apple sorts out the glitches in later updates.
 We can only hope things will be running smoothly by the official launch in spring.